 Friends of Venus Bay Peninsula Planting Afternoon

 Despite the early part of the day being inclement in nature the rain ceased and the sun shone for us enhancing a very productive planting session.
-There were over three hundred plants put into the ground and a ground that is often very difficult to dig into.
+There were over three hundred plants put into the ground, on a ground that is often very difficult to dig into.

-The site has been a problematic place to re-vegetate due to compaction by vehicles over the years when it was a car park.
-Added to this the salt marsh underneath has been destroyed by gravel, cement and all manner of detritus dumped on top and during high tides the area is often inundated (not all plants enjoy the salty water).
-There is human traffic through the planting area and kangaroo nibbling the new plants as well..
+The site has been a problematic place to revegetate due to compaction by vehicles over the years when it was a car park.
+Added to this the salt marsh underneath has been destroyed by gravel, cement and all manner of detritus dumped on top, and during high tides the area is often inundated (not all plants enjoy the salty water).
+There is human traffic through the planting area and kangaroos nibble the new plants as well..

-Despite all this, over the five years of planting by the many people who have contributed, there has seen a tremendous change to this beautiful area on the Tarwin river with the re-vegetation now beginning to blend into the surrounding saltmash.
-There is no better affirmation than to see all the little birds ; Flame Robins, Yellow Rumped Thorn Bills, White Fronted Chats, Willy Wagtails to name but a few, hopping happily about in and out of the protective vegetation.
+Despite all this, over five years of planting by the many people who have contributed, there has seen a tremendous change to this beautiful area on the Tarwin river with the revegetation now beginning to blend into the surrounding saltmarsh.
+There is no better affirmation than to see all the little birds: Flame Robins, Yellow-rumped Thornbills, White-fronted Chats, Superb Fairy-wrens and Willie Wagtails to name but a few, hopping happily about in and out of the protective vegetation.